thermseekr/esp-24v-16ch/README.md

 ## VERSION HISTORY

 ESP-24V-16CH-V3 - Added PoE without galvanic isolation, power indicator LED moved to 5V bus to light also when the board is powered through the USB cable.
+Individual resistors replaced by resistor packs where possible.

 ESP-24V-16CH-V2 - All GPIOs moved to MCP23017 expanders.
 MCP interrupt pins connected to GPIOs on the ESP32.
 USB connector changed for USB type C.